Masayaelvin/Doctors-appointment-system/README.md

 Developers

+Elvin Masaya

-Elvin Masaya: Lead developer responsible for backend development and database management.
+	Lead developer responsible for backend development and database management.

+Gabriel Opiyo

-Gabriel Opiyo: Frontend developer responsible for designing and implementing the user interface using Bootstrap templates.
+	Frontend developer responsible for designing and implementing the user interface using Bootstrap templates.